Aaron-Bopp/TIM/40_Evergreens/My worldview is not about conversion it is about acceptance.md

 created: 2021-06-28
 edited:
 tags: created/evergreen/2021/06/28, review, node/evergreen, node/personal
-sr-due: 2022-02-18
+sr-due: 2022-03-27
-sr-interval: 19
+sr-interval: 36
 sr-ease: 184
 ---

 #### [[My worldview is not about conversion it is about acceptance]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

+%% #TO/TEND/PRUNE whole note, feels disjointed and doesn't flow well %%

 While I am an atheist, I don't really try to convert people, I still have lots of good relationships with Christians, and I still see value in [[faith]].
-When I discuss [[belief]] and [[worldview]] with other people it is not my intention to convert them, rather I want to learn about how they see and understand the world so that I can better understand them, and learn from them.
+When I discuss [[belief]] and [[worldview]] with other people, I want to learn about how they see and understand the world so that I can better understand them, and learn from them.

 In my experience, most people's [[worldview]]s are not inherently objectionable.
 It is their apathy towards [[injustice]], or misguided support of it that is objectionable.